lexman/tuttle/README.md

 # Demo

-A demo Tuttle project can be found in https://github.com/abonnasseau/tuttle/tree/master/samples/demo/tuttlefile
+A demo Tuttle project can be found :
+* https://github.com/abonnasseau/tuttle/tree/master/samples/demo_linux for a project working under Linux
+* https://github.com/abonnasseau/tuttle/tree/master/samples/demo for a project working under Windows Have a look at the tuttlefile which describes the workflow...

-When you run this project (under Windows), you get a report of every thing that has been run, when, whether it succeeded, an access to the logs, and...
+When you run this project, you get a report of every thing that has been run, when, whether it succeeded, an access to the logs, and...
 The nice dependency graph like [this one !](http://abonnasseau.github.io/tuttle/docs/demo/tuttle_report.html)

 Please note that Tuttle is at a very early stage of development and must be considered as alpha, therefore syntax is likely to change.